dexe-network/DeXe-Protocol/docs/Investors/UserGuide/CreateProposal.md

 <img src="../img/userGuideCreateProposal/userGuideImg_TokenDistributionSelectedToken.png" height="50" />

-To finalize creating a proposal, the user must give it a certain amount of initial votes (defined in **DAO** settings).
-So the next step is voting for that proposal with the user`s tokens.
+To finalize creating a proposal, the user must give it a certain number of initial votes (defined in the **DAO** settings).
+So, the next step is to vote for that proposal with the user's tokens.

 <img src="../img/userGuideCreateProposal/userGuideImg_TokenDistributionVoting.png" height="350" />
 <img src="../img/userGuideCreateProposal/userGuideImg_TokenDistributionVotingNFT.png" height="350" />